IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/H._G._Wells" target="_blank">H. G. Wells</a>

 >“God only exists in people’s minds.
 Especially in Japan, God's always has been a kind of flexible concept.
-Look at what happened to the war.
-Douglas MacArthur ordered the divine emperor to quit being a God, and he did, making a speech saying he was just an ordinary person.”
+Look at what happened to the war. **Douglas MacArthur ordered the divine emperor to quit being a God, and he did**, making a speech saying he was just an ordinary person.”

 ― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>

 >“Doubts about the existence of free will and individuals are nothing new, of course.
 More than 2,000 years ago thinkers in India, China and Greece argued that ‘the individual self is an illusion’.
-Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life.
-Humans are masters of cognitive dissonance, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
+Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life. **Humans are masters of cognitive dissonance**, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
 Just as Christianity didn’t disappear the day Darwin published On the Origin of Species, so liberalism won’t vanish just because scientists have reached the conclusion that there are no free individuals.”

 >“Buddha agreed with modern biology and New Age movements that happiness is independent of external conditions.
 Yet his more important and far more profound insight was that true happiness is also independent of our inner feelings.
 Indeed, the more significance we give our feelings, the more we crave them, and the more we suffer.
 Buddha’s recommendation was to stop not only the pursuit of external achievements, but also the pursuit of inner feelings.”

->“Understanding human history in the millennia following the Agricultural Revolution boils down to a single question: how did humans organise themselves in mass-cooperation networks, when they lacked the biological instincts necessary to sustain such networks?
-The short answer is that humans created imagined orders and devised scripts.
+>“Understanding human history in the millennia following the Agricultural Revolution boils down to a single question: **how did humans organise themselves in mass-cooperation networks, when they lacked the biological instincts** necessary to sustain such networks?
+The short answer is that **humans created imagined orders and devised scripts**.
 These two inventions filled the gaps left by our biological inheritance.”

 >“History began when humans invented gods, and will end when humans become gods.”